 Hop on the tram in downtown Adelaide to the quaint beachside community of Glenelg.

-Just a short 30-minute ride away, Glenelg is a popular destination because of its beautiful white sandy beaches and Jetty Road where you’ll find fantastic boutique shops and cafes.
+Just a short 30-minute ride away, Glenelg is a popular destination in South Australia because of its beautiful white sandy beaches and Jetty Road where you’ll find fantastic boutique shops and cafes.

-The Jetty is a popular spot to watch the sunset and both kids and adults will enjoy the Beachouse, a five-story amusement centre with a Ferris wheel and historic Carousel.
+The Jetty is a popular spot to watch the sunset.
+Both kids and adults will enjoy the Beachouse, a five-story amusement centre with a Ferris wheel and historic Carousel.

 - Cost: $10.60

-If there’s one thing that can’t be skipped when visiting Adelaide in the fall, it is attending the annual month long Fringe Festival.
+If there’s one thing that can’t be skipped when visiting South Australia in the fall, it is attending Adelaide’s annual month long Fringe Festival.

-The Fringe will always be one of the top things to do in Adelaide as it is the second-largest annual arts festival in the world.
+The Fringe will always be one of the most fun things to do in Adelaide as it is the second-largest annual arts festival in the world.

 Featuring over 7,000 artists from all over the globe, and with over 1,300 events staged throughout the city, it is one magical festival that can’t be missed!